chrislee35/dnshelecopter/README.md

 # How this works

 This opens a UDP socket on the given port and listens for DNS requests.
 It then evaluates the source (by IP) and the domain to determine whether to resolve or not.
-If the source is "enforced" and the domain isn't expressly white or blacklisted, then it will return a NXDOMAIN, but will send a notification to the command channel asking for express approval or rejection of the domain.
+If the source is "enforced" and the domain isn't expressly allowed or blocked, then it will return a NXDOMAIN, but will send a notification to the command channel asking for express approval or rejection of the domain.